shiv343/portfolio-website/README.md

 - **Performance Optimization:** Lazy loading, code splitting, and minification techniques to enhance speed and efficiency
 - **Analytics & SEO:** Google Analytics, structured metadata, and SEO optimization for better visibility

-## 🎨 Screenshots
-_(Include screenshots or GIFs showcasing the design and features of the portfolio website)_

 ## 🚀 Getting Started
 ### Prerequisites